It's not a large FP, and the hike was probably no more than a mile and a quarter. No creek for the beagle.

 This fence seems to separate off the bird sanctuary area.
 It's in pretty bad repair in some areas with poles that have broken off, and trees that have fallen on the wire mesh fence.

 We get back to the parking area, but not before stopping for some nice fresh cool water for the beagle.
+This is the locked gate to the bird sanctuary area.
+If there is bus parking, I am betting there is some access allowed, maybe only school groups and such.

 A group of high school age students came into the park while we were there.
 They were running on part of the trail.
 Possibly a cross country team.
 We saw a Winnebago school bus parked near the outhouse when we left.
 The bus driver was laying on a picnic bench.
 Must be nice to have so much tax payer money that you have to spend some of it busing your cross country team to a FP so they can run in the woods.